nhsuk/connecting-to-services/README.md

 stumble across the site and not realise it is for testing, it also prevents access by search engines and other bots.

+## Backstop tests

+There are some Backstop UI tests located in the backstop-tests folder.
+These can be run in Docker using the following instructions:<br>
+1. Install minimist in the backstop-tests folder with the command: npm install minimist
+2. Run this Docker command in the same folder: docker run --rm -v /${PWD}:/src backstopjs/backstopjs test --config=backstop.js
+3. The HTML report is located here: backstop-tests\backstop_data\html_report\index.html

 ## Environment variables

 Environment variables are expected to be managed by the environment in which